BRYN4444/HitmanRoulette/README.md

   * Better clarified what missions are DLC when selecting missions.
 Also, in continuing to cater to all versions of the games, "GOTY" is listed next to missions as a part of the HITMAN Game of the Year Edition, which just comes with H1 access outside of the launch game.
   * Reworded the "World of Assassination" primary toggle.
 Now that the Sarajevo Six are included, the only mission types that are excluded are Elusive Targets.
   * Fixed two exits in The Extractor not appearing because they were improperly named after a long previous name changes in the data listings.
   * In The Mercenary, the only exit available was the tornado shelter.
 This was inaccurate as I was confusing the original H1 exit restrictions in Freedom Fighters as applying here too.
 This is now fixed.
+  * Updated the image for the Mr. Raptor Easter Egg Exit in Freedom Fighters & The Mercenary to better convey all the items needed, as it was missing one.
   * Removed the "Car" exit from The Deceivers and The Guru Elusive Targets, as it is not available in those missions.
 Overlooked mistake.
 * **Current Plans:**
   * Support for the new fall Elusive Target "The Drop" shortly after release, as well as Contracts Mode support for "Holiday Hoarders" and the "Hokkaido Show Festival" in November.